Auction Lots Include Items from Dr. Jane Goodall, Modern Family,

 Saturday Night Live and Grammy®-Winning Artist Ben Harper

-In his latest blog entry, Dr. Deus Mjungu, Gombe Stream Research Center’s director of chimpanzee research, discusses the newest addition to the G family in Gombe National Park, Tanzania.
+In his latest blog entry, Dr. Deus Mjungu, Gombe Stream Research Center’s director of chimpanzee research, writes of tracking two chimpanzees at Gombe National Park.

-In his latest blog entry, Dr. Deus Mjungu, Gombe Stream Research Center’s director of chimpanzee research, discusses a recent chimpanzee baby exchange at Gombe National Park, Tanzania.
+In his latest blog entry, Dr. Deus Mjungu, Gombe Stream Research Center’s director of chimpanzee research, discusses a recent illness at Gombe National Park, Tanzania.

 For an animal, getting sick is a simple fact of life.
 Despite this, it’s particularly concerning when a chimpanzee falls ill.
 At Gombe, disease is one of the main causes of death for chimpanzees.
 Therefore, we keep a particularly vigilant eye on the chimps in the park.

 In 2011, after three years of planning and hard work, the Jane Goodall Institute (JGI) successfully secured the land necessary to expand the Tchimpounga Chimpanzee Rehabilitation Center (TCRC), JGI’s chimpanzee sanctuary in the Republic of the Congo.
 JGI intends to expand the sanctuary by building supplementary facilities on three islands in the nearby Kouilou River.
 The islands will offer the chimpanzees a much larger, natural setting where they can learn, grow and build social bonds in a secure environment.

 Background / Issues: